coderitter/knight-validation/README.md

 // Check if a property is absent new Absent

+// Check if a number is greater and/or lesser than a given number new Bounds({ greaterThan: 0, lesserThan: 10 })
+// Check if a number is greater and/or lesser than or equal a given number new Bounds({ greaterThanEqual: 0, lesserThanqEqual: 10 })

 // Check a property's value equals one of the three given strings new Enum('Moni', 'Lisa', 'Anna')
 // Check if a property's value equals one of the three given numbers